MKLab-ITI/pygrank/docs/userguide/basics.md

 to the nodes of a graph.
 Signals are used as the inputs and outputs of node ranking algorithms, although calls to the latter are overloaded to automatically construct signals if different arguments are provided.
-Here is how to create a simple signal that includes nodes 'A' and 'C' with values of 3 and 2 respectively and sets 0 to all other nodes:
+Below is how to create a simple signal attached on a `nextoworkx` graph that includes nodes 'A' and 'C' with values of 3 and 2 respectively and sets 0 to all other nodes.
+Learn about different graph types you can work with in the setup guide [here](setup.md).

 ```python